What is hypnosis?

 How many sessions are needed.

 Sessions vary depending on the issue.
-A therapeutic treatment plan which includes NLP techniques, Cognitive Behavioural Techniques CBT and/or Hypnotherapy would usually require between 4 and 12 hourly sessions depending on the issue and on your needs.
+A therapeutic treatment plan which includes NLP techniques, Third Wave CBT Mindfulness Techniques and/or Hypnotherapy would usually require between 4 and 12 hourly sessions depending on the issue and on your needs.

 Can you provide testimonials?